jmMeessen/captains_aws_cjp/notes/kata/demo.md

 * prove that the master can't download plugins from the internet.
     * Install the Build Time Blame plugin
 * Configure the Nexus
     * NOTE: the latest version of NEXUS runs the wizard and doesn't have a default password.
-To retrieve it, use `docker-compose exec nexus cat /nexus-data/admin.password`
+To retrieve it, use `docker-compose exec nexus cat /nexus-data/admin.password`.
+For pinned version, User is `admin` and password is `admin123`.
-    * create proxy MAVEN2 repository named `Jenkins` and pointing to `https://repo.cloudbees.com/content/repositories/dev-connect/`
+    * create *proxy MAVEN2 repository* named `Jenkins` and pointing to `https://repo.cloudbees.com/content/repositories/dev-connect/`
 * install plugin catalog (show the plugin catalog definition)
     * Load the symbols: `. ./load_CLI_command.sh`
     * Load on CJOC with `$JENKINS_CLI plugin-catalog --put <plugin_catalog.json | jq '.'`